stormpath/stormpath-documentation/source/006_auth_z.rst

 Application-Wide Roles
 ^^^^^^^^^^^^^^^^^^^^^^

 In a multi-tenant SaaS application, it is easy to imagine a scenario where you might want to have user Accounts segregated based upon the tenant that they belong to, while at the same time defining authorization based on broader, application-wide roles.
 In Stormpath, we recommended that you model every tenant that uses your Application using the **Organization** resource.
 The Organization resource is a container for Directory resources that makes it easier to model user bases with multiple tenants.
-For more information about this, please see the :ref:`multi-tenancy chapter later in this guide <multitenancy-header>`.
+For more information about this, please see the :ref:`multi-tenancy chapter <multitenancy>`.

 Alongside these Organizations, it is also possible to define application-wide Groups that allow for roles that span across Organizations, regardless of where a user's Account is found.